-In the pictures taken by Gregory Michael King, I’m wearing a 1950s dress (read my article about how to date vintage clothing!) paired with a 1950s bag, a porcelain necklace from POPORCELAIN, my favourite Megumi-O- sunglasses and my new obsession, the 1950s hair snood adorned with a velvet bow, bought from Shazam Hair Flowers on Etsy.
+In the “Spring” series of pictures taken by Gregory Michael King, I’m wearing a 1950s dress (read my article about how to date vintage clothing!) paired with a 1950s bag, a porcelain necklace from POPORCELAIN, my favourite Megumi-O- sunglasses and my new obsession, the 1950s hair snood adorned with a velvet bow, bought from Shazam Hair Flowers on Etsy.

 Definition of Snood

 Period: 20th century onwards.
 In much earlier usage, a ribbon or hair-band, but now generally associated with the fine cord or mesh net retaining a chignon or other styles of rolled-up hair.
 Worn outdoors with or without a hat.
 Also made of fabric and attached to a hat.The Dictionary Of Fashion History: Valerie Cumming, C. W. Cunnington and P. E. Cunnington

 For the “Summer” look No.1, I opted for my favourite 1940s DuBarry dress and late 1950s Koret wicker purse.